 9. Decisions of awards for the fall deadline will be sent out by October 1.
 Decisions of awards for the spring deadline will be sent out by April 1.
 Decisions for applications made for leftover funds will be made by on a rolling basis but no later than the end of the fiscal year, June 30.

 10. Reflective Essay Requirement: Within one month of completing any of these experiences, the student must submit a 500-word reflective essay to the secretary/treasurer; this essay will be posted at the NRHC website.Failure to submit a reflection essay within one month of completion of the experience results in forfeiture of the scholarship.

 11. Reimbursement: Receiving a timely submission of the reflective essay, the NRHC secretary/treasurer will reimburse the party responsible for paying the registration fee or tuition—either the Honors Program or the student—as noted on the application form.

 Application: The application includes identifying information, a 500-word essay detailing expectations and goals, the total amount of the tuition and other financial support, and a 150-200-word statement of support from the Director/Dean.12.

 Reflections: Each student is required to submit a reflection essay following his/her experience.
 These essays will be featured on the NRHC web site.

 Minority Scholarship Information

 NRHC members can submit NRHC Conference Scholarship requests on a first-come-first served basis.
-Up to ten scholarships can be awarded each year.
-The deadline for the 2014 scholarship application is January 17, 2014.
+Up to fifteen scholarships can be awarded each year.
+The deadline for the 2015 scholarship application is January 17, 2015.